TomatenKuchenDEV/docs/docs/welcome-leave.md

 ## Delete leave messages on rejoin {#settings-delete-leave-on-rejoin}

 Sets the maximum time the user can have taken to join the server again.

+## Remove users on leave {#settings-remove-left-users}

+The setting, if enabled, causes the left user, as soon as they leave the server, to be removed from suggestions as voter and giveaways they joined.